coolbutuseless/flexfont/README.md

 `flexfont` is an R version of the javascript font [flexflex](https://github.com/ronikaufman/flexflex) by Roni Kaufman.

+This is a vector font - each glyph is defined by lines + circle segments - which means the letters can be made in all shapes and sizes.

 This package includes a very minimal SVG path render.
 Arc path rendering was borrowed from [`{svgparser}`](https://github.com/coolbutuseless/svgparser).